9 Making the science less dismal.

 Beneath his mask of clubbability and elegant wit lay great unhappiness.
 He was all too aware that powerful and successful people often have few friends.

+Nice people, Harold Macmillan observed, don’t get to the top in politics, but if I could have dinner with just one of the conservative prime ministers, he would have been my first choice.
 Constantly apprehensive, he suffered appalling ‘black dog’ depressions and could never escape ‘the inside feeling that something awful and unknown was about to happen’.

 In political and economic matters success could suddenly fall off the cliff and founder on the rocks.